dchowitz/slire/README.md

 };
 ```

+A MongoDB-specific helper (for example, `optimisticUpdateFilter`) is under consideration for a future version to simplify this pattern.

 ### traceKey

 Sets the field used to store trace data written on each write (default `_trace`).
 The default field is hidden on reads unless you explicitly model it in the entity type.